What we do

 * Figure for academic year 2019/20

 Tuition & Accommodation Fees

-You can find out the tuition fee cost of your course by searching our courses webpage.
+You can find out the tuition fee cost of your course by visiting the following link and searching our courses web page.

 The standard cost for an undergraduate course is £9250 per year.

-If a student has applied for a Tuition Fee Loan then the tuition fees are paid directly to the university in three installments over the year.
-If you are paying your tuition fees yourself or via a third party (e.g parent, employer) you need to make a payment arrangement with the finance department.
+If a student has applied for a Tuition Fee Loan then the tuition fees are paid directly to the university in three instalments over the year.
+If you are paying your tuition fees yourself or via a third party (e.g parent, employer) you need to make a payment arrangement via the following link with the finance department.

 Please be aware that for Masters students in receipt of the Postgraduate Masters Loan there is no tuition fee element of this loan paid to the university.
 All of the loan is paid directly to the student to use towards their tuition fees and living costs, a tuition fee payment plan needs to be arranged with the Finance Department during enrolment.

 Returning students, as well as new students, can opt to live on campus.
-All information about living on campus can be found here –http://www.marjon.ac.uk/student-life/accommodation/
+All information about living on campus can be found by visiting the accommodation pages on the Plymouth Marjon website.

 Returning students can apply to become a Resident Student Assistant in return for which they receive a substantial rent reduction.
 These posts are advertised on the Community Hub around Easter each year for the next academic year.

 Most student tenancy agreements do not cover insurance for student’s possessions.